Skip to content

 • local_topic: Topics that need to be forwarded to the remote MQTT server.

-• qos: Overwrite the original QoS level of the Publish message, this is optional.
+• qos: Overrides the original QoS level of the PUBLISH message.
+This is optional.

 • suffix: A suffix string will be added to the remote topic(add to the original topic if you leave remote_topic as null)